 Ragwort!
 Thistle!
 Blackberry!
 Oh My!

-Spot spraying
+Spot Spraying

-Spotspraying by drone dramatically reduces the use of herbicide by flying directly to each weed in your paddock and only spraying a small area around the weed.
-This can be single plants such as a thistle or a ragwort, or a cluster of flatweeds or Canadian thistles.
-To do this, a specialised drone initially flies over your paddock collecting hundreds of high resolution images that are fed into an AI program that identifies unwanted weeds and then produces a weed map.
-This map is uploaded to the spray drone, that then goes from one weed to the next, spraying only the area immediately surrounding the weed.
-Spot spraying saves money by using a fraction of the herbicide used in broadacre spraying as well as reducing the negative environmental effects of wide application of herbicides.
-Typical applications include blackberry, thistles, ragwort or clusters of capeweed with a broadleaf selective herbicide.
-The cost of is commonly on a per acre basis and in some cases might include an additional charge for weed mapping depending on how complicated weed identification is.
-For small or complicated areas with dense growths of weeds like blackberry, a half day rate is often applied (~ $350).
+Spot Spraying by drone dramatically reduces the use of herbicide by flying directly to each weed in your paddock and only spraying a small area around the weed.
+This can be single plants such as a thistle or a ragwort, or a cluster of flatweeds or Californian thistles.
+To do this, a specialised mapping drone flies over your paddock, capturing hundreds of high-resolution images.
+An AI system then analyses the photos, identifies unwanted weeds, and generates a precise weed map.
+This map is uploaded to the spray drone, which then navigates directly from one weed to the next, treating only the small area surrounding each weed.

 Broad Acre Spraying